sagemath/sagecell/doc/messages.md

 WebSockets and SockJS are used to provide a continuous two-way connection with the kernel running the computation, using the server as a proxy.
 Messages are sent and received over WebSockets according to the [IPython messaging specification](http://ipython.org/ipython-doc/stable/development/messaging.html).

 [SockJS](https://github.com/sockjs/) is used to provide the functionality of WebSockets to browsers that do not support the WebSocket API.
 Because only one SockJS connection may be open on a single page at any given time, we implement a multiplexing SockJS object that can send a message to any kernel and stream that the page is connected to.
 Each SockJS message is prepended with `[kernel ID]/[stream name],` to tell the server where to send the message.
+See [here](session.md) for an example.

 # API